mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 This will install the Bootstrap package in your node_modules folder.

 Then, to include Bootstrap in your style build, import Bootstrap from the node_modules folder inside your main.sass file.
-You should import Bootstrap at the top of the file, which will allow any of your component customizations to tweak the default styles if needed.
+You should import Bootstrap at the top of the file, which will allow any of your components to tweak the default styles if needed.
-Depending on the where node_modules is in relation to your SASS files, your import path may differ.
+Depending on the where node_modules is in relation to your Sass files, your import path may differ.

 ```sass
 @import '../node_modules/bootstrap/scss/bootstrap';